-T. R. Black came in with a resolu-tion authorizing the starting of the elevator on the city side in the city and county building.
-This went to the improvements committee and city en-gineer to prepare plans and specifica-tions.
-The cost will be about \$6,000.
-Councilman F. S. Fernstrom moved a resolution providing for the laying of watermains on Eighth West street be-tween Seventh and Ninth North streets: Chicago, Aug.
-31 .- The seventh an nual woman's western golf champion-ship tournament opened on the links of the Homewood Country club today with more than 70 contestants.
-An 18-hole qualifying round is scheduled for to day and 16 will qualify in the chamwinner of the title last year, is among those competiting.
-Among her fomid-able rivals are Miss Myra Helmer, Midable rivals are Miss Myra Helmer, Mid-iothian, winner of several open tourna-ments this year; Miss Sallie Ainslee, Westward Ho, twice city champion, and runner-up once in the western, and Miss Vida Llewellyn, La Grange.
+PARIS CONGRESS SHUTS OUT GOMPERS' PROPOSITION Paris, Aug.
+31.-The controversy be-tween the international trades unions and Samuel Gompers, president of the American Federation or Labor, entered on another chapter today when the con-ference voted to discuss only the pro-posals submitted by organizations affil-iated with the conference.
+The propositions made yesterday by Mr. Gompers, are thus shut out.
+WOMAN'S WESTERN GOLF TOURNAMENT Chicago, Aug.
+31 .- The seventh annual woman's western golf champion-ship tournament opened on the links of the Homewood Country club today with more than 70 contestants.
+An 18-hole qualifying round is scheduled for to-day and 16 will qualify in the cham-pionship flight.
+Mrs. W. F. Anderson of Hinsdale, winner of the title last year is among winner of the title last year, is among those competiting.
+Among her fomid-able rivals are Miss Myra Helmer, Midiothian, winner of several open tournaments this year; Miss Sallie Ainslee, Westward Ho, twice city champion, and runner-up once in the western, and Miss Vida Llewellyn, La Grange.
 PIERCE CONFIRMS REPORT.

 Washington, Aug.
-31.-Acting Secy Pierce of the interior department today confirmed the report that Secy.
-Ballin-ger is on his way to Washington. ger is on his way to Washington.
-The department's report on the Cun-ningham Alaska coal entries, concerning which there is a controversy between the interior department and the forestry bureau, will be completed by the time Mr. Ballinger arrives, but will not be forwarded to Beverly until after the sec-retary has an opportunity to peruse it retary has an opportunity to peruse it.
+31.-Acting Secy.
+Pierce of the interior department today confirmed the report that Secy.
+Ballin-ger is on his way to Washington.
+The department's report on the Cun-ningham Alaska coal entries, concerning which there is a controversy between the interior department and the forestry bureau, will be completed by the time Mr. Ballinger arrives, but will not be forwarded to Beverly until after the sec-retary has an opportunity to peruse it.
 FIRE AT GREAT NECK, L. I.

-Peking, Aug.
-31 .- China has declined New York, Aug.
-31.-The summer home of Raymond Hitchcock, the actor, at Grent Neck, L. I., was destroyed by fire today.
+New York, Aug.
+31.-The summer home of Raymond Hitchcock, the actor, at Great Neck, L. L., was destroyed by fre today.
 The loss is estimated at 30,000.
-Two women servants were severely in-jured by jumping from second-story windows the proposal made by Sir John Jordan the British minister, for a joint investiwindows.

-EARTHQUAKE AT ROME.
+Two women servants were severely in-jured by jumping from second-story EARTHQUAKE AT ROME.

-Rome, Aug.
+Rome.
+Aug.
 31.-Rome was visited by an earthquake this afternoon.
-The dam-age done was slight and no casuallies have been reported.
-The only damage so far reported is the cracking of the facade of the chapof Santa Anna.
-The shock was felt especially in the higher quarters of the city.
-There was considerable apprehension in the crowded districts of the city and the men and children in the city hospitals and prisons were on a condition bordering on panic, until assur ances were given that there was no dange
+The dam-age done was slight and no casualties have been reported.
+The only damage so far reported is the cracking of the facade of the chapsi of Santa Anna.
+The shock was feit especially in the higher quarters of the city.
+There was considerable apprehen-sion in the crowded districts of the city sion in the crowded districts of the city and the men and children in the city hospitals and prisons were on a condition bordering on panic, until assurances were given that there was no danger.
 The shock occurred at 2:40 p. m.